Medications That Can Influence Your Dog or Cat’s Thyroid Test Results

 Ron Hines DVM PhD

-I wrote this article primarily for dogs.
+Yes, I wrote this article primarily for dogs.
 That’s because abnormally low thyroid hormone levels (hypothyroidism) are considerably more common in dogs than in cats.
 In cats, abnormally high thyroid hormone levels (hyperthyroidism) are a much more common problem.
+Read about that here.
 However, the effects of these drugs on a cat’s thyroid hormone levels would probably be similar to a dog’s.
 If a cat was receiving any of them, it might muddy the waters or one might misjudge the seriousness of cases of feline hyperthyroidism – rare as that event might be.

 Corticosteroids

-The same thing goes for cats and dogs whose adrenal glands produce too much of their own corticosteroids (Cushing’s Disease).
-Thyroid tests usually return to normal when those medications are discontinued or an adrenal gland problem is addressed.
+Pets that are taking corticosteroid medications like prednisone, prednisolone, dexamethasone or triamcinolone for other health issues can have falsely low thyroid tests.
+The same thing goes for pets whose adrenal glands produce too much of their own corticosteroid called cortisol (Cushing’s Disease).
+Thyroid tests usually return to normal when those medications are discontinued or the dog’s adrenal gland problem is addressed.

 Anti-Seizure Medications

 Phenobarbital is a drug that is given to control seizures.
 It can also be responsible for falsely low thyroid tests.
 So can the use of another medication for seizure control – zonisamide.
 Also, some of the side effects of phenobarbital – weight gain, high cholesterol, drowsiness and memory problems – might be mistaken for signs of a thyroid gland problem.
 Thyroid tests should gradually return to normal if the medication dose can be lowered or another medication used instead.
-Sometimes, the phenobarbital dose can be reduced by the addition of potassium bromide, or levetiracetam
+Sometimes, your dog’s phenobarbital dose can be reduced by the addition of potassium bromide, or levetiracetam

 Antibiotics